AprilRobotics/apriltag/README.md

 Support
 =======
-Please create an issue on this github for any questions instead of sending a private message.
+Please create an issue on this GitHub for any questions instead of sending a private message.
 This allows other people with the same question to find your answer.